MayuraRane/BookBrowse/README.md

 Genre: Self-help book

-Description: Summary of book
+Summary: An atomic habit is a regular practice or routine that is not only small and easy to do but is also the source of incredible power; a component of the system of compound growth. more...

 ### Requirement 2: Search for Author and get books

 #### Scenario

-As a user, I want to look up authors so that I can learn more about them and acquire a list of their published works so I can read more (perhaps because I liked one of their novels or books).
+As a user, I want to look up authors so that I can learn more about them and get a list of their published works so I can read more (perhaps because I liked one of their novels or books).

 #### Example